influitive/influitive-crafters/_posts/2015-10-06-values-open-honest-direct.md

 ---
-published: false
+published: true
 layout: post
 title: "Influitive Values: Open, Honest, and Direct Communication"
 author: Mike Stok
-date: 2015-10-06
+date: 2015-10-06T00:00:00.000Z
-description : "A look at one of Influitive’s values and its consequences."
+description: A look at one of Influitive’s values and its consequences.
 categories:
   - news
 ---

 For me *open, honest, and direct communication* is the cultural underpinning which allows Influvians to work well together and